erossini/GitExercises/README.md

 ## Why git?

+hitygcjctyfckgiktyujvtug

 For a thorough discussion on the pros and cons of Git compared to centralized source code control systems, see the web.
 There are plenty of flame wars going on there.
-As a developer, I prefer Git above all other tools around today.
+As a developer, I prefer Git above all other tools around tody.
 Git really changed the way developers think of merging and branching.

 From the classic CVS/Subversion world I came from, merging/branching has always been considered a bit scary (“beware of merge conflicts, they bite you!”) and something you only do every once in a while.